martonperei/mqtt-hid-bridge/README.md

 # HID-BLE bridge

 A modular proof of concept application to translate USB events from a Logitech Unifying receiver through MQTT into Bluetooth commands.
+I wrote this so I could continue using my Logitech Harmony Companion Remote without the Harmony Hub.
 Tested on a Raspberry Pi Zero W 2 and Apple TV.

 * usb-hid-mqtt Reads USB events from a Logitech Unifying receiver and forwards them to MQTT